 It has a slight sour tang to the taste, and is not aged at all.

 It is sold in tubs.
-The classic dish made from Curd Cheese is “Yorkshire Curd Tart"
+A classic dish made from curd cheese is “Yorkshire Curd Tart”.

-This is very different from “cheese curd" as known in rural North America.
+This is very different from “cheese curds” as known in rural North America.

-Even in the UK, Curd Cheese is getting hard to find at supermarkets (as of 2004.)
-Occasionally you will spot it at their dairy counters; more often, you will be able to get it at cheese shops.
+Even in the England, curd cheese is getting hard to find at supermarkets.
+Occasionally you will spot it at dairy counters; more often, you will be able to get it at cheese shops.

-Curd Cheese has a lower fat content than Cottage Cheese.
+Curd cheese tends to have a lower fat content than cottage cheese.